rgychiu/gmaps-poc/README.md

 APIs also work seamlessly together through using addresses as search queries or ```place_ids```.
-This feature also means that GMaps is also able to interact with other APIs such as Yelp to extract further information.
+This feature also means that GMaps is also able to interact with other APIs such as Yelp to extract further information about a location.
 Extra tools are also included, such as the ability to calculate distance between two locations with the Distance Matrix API.